visgl/deck.gl/docs/api-reference/layer-manager.md

-# LayerManager Class (Advanced)
+# LayerManager Class (Internal)

-> The `LayerManager` class is an internal class that is exposed primarily to enable deck.gl to be used without React.
-If you are using the [`DeckGL`](/docs/api-reference/deckgl.md) React Component, a layer manager is created under the hood to handle layer management, and you do not need to use this class.
+> The `LayerManager` class is an internal class that was initially exposed primarily to enable deck.gl to be used without React, however you are more likely to want to use the new `Deck` class or the [`DeckGL`](/docs/api-reference/deckgl.md) React Component.
+Those classes create a LayerManager under the hood to handle layer management, and you do not need to use this class.

 The `LayerManager` class handles updates, drawing and picking for a set of layers.